Updated on: 09.06.2025

 - Treatment of neoplasms with tyrosine kinase gene fusions is discussed separately below.

 - For all other patients (CEL-NOS): A trial of Imatinib can be given.
 If there is no response, steroids (Prednisolone- 1mg/Kg) can be used.
-If this also fails, other options include hydroxyurea, IFN-alpha, Vincristine, Etoposide and Cladribine.
+If this also fails, other options include hydroxyurea, IFN-alpha, Vincristine, Cyclophosphamide, Etoposide and Cladribine.

 Myeloid/lymphoid neoplasms with eosinophilia and tyrosine kinase gene fusions